NajadaXara/dynamic_permission_system/readme.md

 - users belonging to the group

 ### Permissions
+A user with sufficient permissions can add, in available groups, permissions related to the permissions currently available to the user, and equal to or lower in degree among the available permissions.

 A permission is represented by the following fields:
 - name
 - type of permission (create, edit, delete, view)